 Ian Stewart BA(Oxon) PhD is Co-Director of The Berne Institute.
 He is accredited by ITAA/EATA as a Clinical Teaching and Supervising Transactional Analyst.
 He is also a Master Practitioner and Licensed Training Specialist in Neuro-Linguistic Programming (NLP).
 Ian is co-author of TA Today, the world-standard basic text on TA, and of Personality Adaptations (2002).
-He is also author of TA Counselling in Action (3rd edition, 2007), Eric Berne (1992) and Developing TA Counselling (1996).
-He has presented TA trainings worldwide.
+He is also author of TA Counselling in Action (4th edition, 2013), Eric Berne (1992) and Developing TA Counselling (1996).
+He has presented TA trainings nationally and internationally.

 Dates and times The "TA 101" course lasts for two days.
 Dates of coming courses are shown above.
 The course will run from 9.30 a.m. to 5.30 p.m. each day.
 There are the normal breaks for lunch and refreshments.

 Venue The course will be held in The Berne Institute, Berne House, 29 Derby Road, Kegworth DE74 2EN.
 Berne House is located some ten miles south of Nottingham, and just one mile from Junction 24 on the M1.
 We shall send you full joining instructions, with lists of local accommodation if you wish, when we confirm your booking.